spiral/docs/database/builders.md

 WHERE `status` = 'active'
 ```

-In cases were we want to use simple where statement with equal sign we can skip it as second argument, as result our where condition can be simplified:
+> Note, that prepared statement will be used behind the scenes.

+You can skip '=' in your conditions:

 ```php
 $select->where('status', 'active');
 ```

 ##### Where Operators
-As you might expect, second argument can be used to declare operator:
+Second argument can be used to declare operator:

 ```php
 $select->where('id', '>', 10);